Qrael/chunwacom/readme.md

 [ir]
 ; source of control. 'touch' for touchscreen and 'leap' for leap motion. control_source = touch
-; height of each touch IR sensor (1000 stands for full vertical height of the tablet) touch_height = 30
+; height of each touch IR sensor (1000 stands for full vertical sensing height of the tablet) touch_height = 30
 ; touch IR trigger threshold (amount required to move up for a move to ; be registered as air)